whad-team/whad-client/doc/source/cli/index.rst

 .. code-block:: text

-    $ ble-connect -i hci1 11:22:33:44:55:66 | ble-wireshark | ble-central profile
+    $ wble-connect -i hci1 11:22:33:44:55:66 | wshark | wble-central profile

-In this example, `ble-connect` will initiate a connection to the device identified by the Bluetooth Device address `11:22:33:44:55:66`, spawn a wireshark that will monitor every Bluetooth Low Energy packet sent or received thanks to `ble-wireshark`, and then use `ble-central` to enumerate the target services and characteristics.
+In this example, `wble-connect` will initiate a connection to the device identified by the Bluetooth Device address `11:22:33:44:55:66`, spawn a wireshark that will monitor every Bluetooth Low Energy packet sent or received thanks to `wshark`, and then use `wble-central` to enumerate the target services and characteristics.

 Tools provided by WHAD